ucd-cepb/textnet/vignettes/paper.md

 verb attributes and tenses, entity types, structural motifs, and other network characteristics.
-For instance, [Zufall and Scott](https://onlinelibrary.wiley.com/doi/full/10.1111/psj.12556) demonstrate the use of *textNet* to identify which actors are involved in start-up versus ongoing or future management tasks, characterize patterns of information and funding flows, and compare the distribution of management tasks in networks from regions known to have contrasting characteristics [-@zufall_syntactic_2024].
+For instance, [Zufall and Scott](https://onlinelibrary.wiley.com/doi/full/10.1111/psj.12556) demonstrate the use of *textNet* to identify which actors are involved in start-up versus ongoing management tasks, characterize patterns of information and funding flows, and compare the distribution of management tasks in networks from regions known to have contrasting characteristics [-@zufall_syntactic_2024].
 *textNet* also works on arbitrarily long documents, making it well suited